What Not to Pack for a Safari: 11 Mistakes to Avoid in 2026

 Conclusion

-Packing for a safari is about balancing comfort with utility.
-As Emmanuel from GetTogetherAdventures.com puts it, "The animals don't care about your fashion.
+Packing well comes down to balancing comfort with utility.
+As Emmanuel puts it: "The animals don't care about your fashion.
 They care if you are calm and happy."

 Most popular safari tours